Top Ten Nutritional Myths.

 The three climbers Kelly James, 48, and Brian Hall, 37, both of Dallas, Texas; and Jerry "Nikko" Cooke, 36, of Brooklyn, N.Y. are dead.
 Well, officially they are not declared dead yet because their bodies have not been found.
 But now the contest is to guess how many people will die on Mount Hood this week including the three climbers plus a few rescuers.
 Rescuers have died in Mount Hood in past years trying rescue 20 to 25 people per year who end up stranded or dead on the mountain.
 The United States Forest Service should put up a sign stating, "Climb at your own risk.
 Make arrangements for your private rescue before climbing."

 Hunters in Colorado pay a "rescue fee" with the purchase of each hunting license to cover the cost of the rare rescue that may occur.
 The hunters use the proper approach.
 The "extreme sport" nuts get a free trip and a free rescue.
 Something is seriously wrong here.
-When a person wrecks his car or trips on the sidewalk in Portland and breaks his leg the rescue ambulance will send him the bill even when the ambulance is a part of the government entity, but when the same person hikes Mount Hood, trips and breaks his leg the rescue is free.
-The calls for "help" will be the immediate dispatch of a United States Air Force helicopter with masses of state and federal employees and equipment for a free rescue.
-The estates of the three dead Mount Hood hikes should be billed for the attempt rescue costs.
+When a person wrecks his car or trips on the sidewalk in Portland and breaks his leg, the rescue ambulance will send him the bill even when the ambulance is a part of the government entity.
+But when the same person hikes Mount Hood, trips, and breaks his leg, the rescue is free.
+The calls for "help" will bring the immediate dispatch of a United States Air Force helicopter with masses of state and federal employees and equipment for a free rescue.
+The estates of the three dead Mount Hood hikers should be billed for the attempted rescue costs.

-The analysis of this tragedy shows the accumulative effect of the many errors made by the hikers.
+The analysis of this tragedy shows the cumulative effect of the many errors made by the hikers.
 Airplane crashes are investigated and analyzed in hopes of preventing similar catastrophes.
-Extreme sports advocates seem to prefer denial, excuse or false reporting to explain the misfortune, thereby denying others of the benefits of learning from the past mistakes.
+Extreme sports advocates seem to prefer denial, excuse, or false reporting to explain the misfortune, thereby denying others of the benefits of learning from the past mistakes.

 Mass Media Cover-up - The three hikers were not alone on the mountain.
 They met and talked with other hikers at the mid-level Cooper Spur Shelter at about 7,500 foot elevation.
 These eyewitnesses have not been brought before the cameras to provide an eyewitness account of the meeting.
 The mass media are not asking these witnesses the obvious questions.
 What were the lost hikers wearing?
 Were they really prepared as claimed?
 Did the witnesses advise the lost hikers to turn back?
 Did the witness tell the lost hikers they were crazy to continue up the mountain?
 Any realistic analysis and all negative evidence has been suppressed by the mass media.

-Update 12/18/06 - Reality popped out of the snow on Mount Hood later yesterday afternoon to the shock of the rescuers, hikers' families, mountaineering experts and mass media.
+Update 12/18/06 - Reality popped out of the snow on Mount Hood later yesterday afternoon to the shock of the rescuers, hikers' families, mountaineering experts, and mass media.
 The frozen, dead body of Kelly James was found in his snow cave.
-One TV reporter after ten day of reporting finally interviewed a doctor who presented the truth.
-Without fuel for melting snow for drinking water death would come in three to four days from either dehydration or hypothermia or both.
+One TV reporter after ten days of reporting finally interviewed a doctor who presented the truth.
+Without fuel for melting snow for drinking water, death would come in three to four days from either dehydration or hypothermia or both.
 His report was certainly a refreshing break from 10 days of brainwashing.

 "Mountain Madness" - Eminent U.S. climbing couple missing in China - December 26, 2006.